-Carbon monoxide levels have continued to decline over the past decade with levels in the last six years less than 20% of the National Environmental Protection Measure (NEPM) Air Quality Standard.
+Carbon monoxide levels have continued to decline over the past decade, with levels in the last 6 years less than 20% of the National Environmental Protection (Ambient Air Quality) Measure air quality standard of 9ppm.

 Carbon monoxide is formed through incomplete combustion of fuels containing carbon.

 Carbon monoxide monitoring takes place in Queensland at:

 - 2 locations adjacent to major roads in South East Queensland